 These documents are produced and maintained by the individual town and parish councils and a copy is held by each district council.
 They may be requested via the relevant district emergency planning officer.
 A blank template plan and guidance on how to complete it is available from the Kent Resilience Team.
-Tunbridge Wells Borough Council holds a number of Community Resilience Plans, maintained by the Emergency Planning Officer.
+Tunbridge Wells Borough Council holds several Community Resilience Plans, maintained by the Emergency Planning Officer.

-6.0 County Council specific emergency response plans
+6.0 County Council Specific Emergency Response Plans

 This section details the County Council's specific roles in accordance with its role in a major emergency response.
-These plans are available from the KCC Resilience and Emergencies Team or on Resilience Direct.
+These plans are available from the KCC Resilience and Emergency Team or on Resilience Direct.